-The City has pledged and granted a security interest on a parity basis in all Gas Works Revenues and the proceeds thereof for security and payment of all 1998 Ordinance Bonds, including the Tenth Series Bonds, and for security and payment of all payments (other than termination payments) due from the City under any Qualified Swaps (except that any Qualified Swap Provider shall have no right or claim at any time to amounts on deposit in the 1998 Ordinance Sinking Fund or the 1998 Ordinance Sinking Fund Reserve).
-The Tenth Series Bonds are secured solely and payable solely from the Gas Works Revenues as provided in the Act, the 1998 General Ordinance and the Eleventh Supplemental Ordinance.
+The Bonds are secured solely and payable solely from the Gas Works Revenues as provided in the Act, the 1998 General Ordinance and the Ninth Supplemental Ordinance.
 Such pledge of Gas Works Revenues is subject and subordinate to the prior pledge of Project Revenues granted by the 1975 General Ordinance.
 Neither the general credit nor the taxing power of the City is pledged to any such payment.

-The City has covenanted in the Eleventh Supplemental Ordinance that, so long as any of the Tenth Series Bonds shall remain outstanding, all pledged Gas Works Revenues shall be deposited and held in and disbursed from one or more unsegregated accounts of PGW.
-Pursuant to the 1998 General Ordinance, all monies deposited in the 1998 Ordinance Sinking Fund (including the 1998 Ordinance Sinking Fund Reserve), are subject to a security interest in favor of all Holders of 1998 Ordinance Bonds until such monies are properly disbursed.
+The City has pledged and granted a security interest on a parity basis in all Gas Works Revenues and the proceeds thereof for security and payment of all 1998 Ordinance Bonds, including the Bonds, and for security and payment of all payments (other than termination payments) due from the City under the Swap Agreement (except that the Swap Agreement shall have no right or claim at any time to amounts on deposit in the Sinking Fund or the Sinking Fund Reserve).
+The City has covenanted in the Ninth Supplemental Ordinance that, so long as any of the Bonds shall remain Outstanding, all pledged Gas Works Revenues shall be deposited and held in and disbursed from one or more unsegregated accounts of PGW.
+Pursuant to the 1998 General Ordinance, all monies deposited in the 1998 Ordinance Sinking Fund Reserve), are subject to a security interest in favor of all Holders of 1998 Ordinance Bonds until such monies are properly disbursed.
 See "SOURCES OF PAYMENT AND SECURITY FOR THE BONDS- Pledge of Revenues and Funds" and "REMEDIES OF BONDHOLDERS" herein.
-The pledge of the Gas Works Revenues to secure the Senior 1998 Ordinance Bonds issued under the 1998 General Ordinance (including the Tenth Series Bonds) is at all times subject and subordinate to the pledge of Project Revenues under the 1975 General Ordinance securing the 1975 Ordinance Bonds.
+The pledge of the Gas Works Revenues to secure the Senior 1998 Ordinance Bonds issued under the 1998 General Ordinance (including the Bonds) is at all times subject and subordinate to the pledge of Project Revenues under the 1975 General Ordinance securing the 1975 Ordinance Bonds.